OPQAM/edoC/Scripts/SimpleExercises/readme.md

 To achieve this I'll nedd (as a possible solution) to take in values originally as floats, and then to check if the fractional part of the float = 0.

+-> Finished V2.
+It does everything correctly!
+Except addition........

+I think that the problem lies with the way floats and doubles are represented and how they accumulate errors and... well... actually work.
+I'll have to take a gander tomorrow.
+Unfortunately my time has been very limited.

 --snip--